 As a result of the steps taken by the Management Personnel Committee to monitor and manage the independence of its dedicated compensation advisor, the committee believes that the advisor is able to provide candid, direct and objective advice to the committee that is not influenced by management or any other services provided to Gray by Grant Thornton LLP.
 Furthermore, neither the compensation advisor nor any member of the advisory team participates in any of the other services provided to Gray by separate Grant Thornton LLP business units.
 Instead, with full knowledge of the committee, the Audit Committee engages a distinct unit of Grant Thornton to provide all other non-Management Personnel Committee consulting services to the Company, which are primarily related to internal audit services.
 Grant Thornton provides the Management Personnel Committee with an annual update on its services and related fees.
-The Management Personnel Committee in 2009 by its dedicated compensation advisor was approximately \$10,000.
+The Management Personnel Committee determines whether the separate services are performed objectively and free from the influence of management.
+The total amount of fees paid for executive compensation services provided to the committee in 2009 by its dedicated compensation advisor was approximately \$10,000.
 The total amount of fees paid by Gray to Grant Thornton in 2009 for all other services, excluding committee services, was approximately \$144,220.
 The Management Personnel Committee recommended and approved the provision of these separate services to the Company.